Nikos Machlas: Iraklis

-Return to OFI Crete
+Return to OFI

-He returned to his first club, OFI Crete and stayed there for two seasons.
+He returned to his first club, OFI and stayed there for two seasons.
 Upon the termination of his contract and after conflict with the club's chairman, he moved to APOEL, in Cyprus and signed a two years contract.

 APOEL

-In his first year at APOEL Machlas helped his team to win the Championship.
+In his first year at APOEL, Machlas helped his team to win the Championship.
 On 17 May 2008, he announced his retirement after the end of the Cypriot Cup final, where APOEL beat 2–0 Anorthosis and clinched the title.

-In 2009, he returned to his first club OFI Crete to take up the role of Sporting Director as they bid to return to the Greek Superleague.
+In 2009, he returned to his first club, OFI to take up the role of Sporting Director as they bid to return to the Greek Superleague.

 International career

 Machlas won 61 caps for the Greece national team and scored 18 goals.
 He also scored a crucial goal against Russia that led Greece to 1994 FIFA World Cup at only 20 years of age.
 He started each of Greece's group games in the USA though they lost all three, to Argentina, Nigeria and Bulgaria and failed to score a goal.
-He played his last game for Greece against Sweden in February 2002.
+He played his last game for Greece against Cyprus in May 2002.